Luis Felipe Baptista

-Education
+Early life

 Luis Felipe Baptista was born in Hong Kong to a Macanese family that had lived on the Portuguese colony of Macau since the 17th century.
+Growing up, Batista would sing and whistle at the birds, realizing that they learned tunes from imitation and developing a talent of bird impersonation.
+He grew up in a Chinese community.
 Batista resided in Hong Kong and Macau until 1961, when he emigrated to San Francisco as a teenager where he took up a job at the California Academy of Sciences as a curatorial assistant.

+Education

 During his years at the Academy of Sciences, he developed an interest in ornithology under the influence of zoologist Robert T. Orr, then chairman and curator of the Department of Ornithology and Mammalogy.
 He earned bachelor's and master's degrees at the University of San Francisco and was admitted to the University of California at Berkeley in 1968 for a Ph.D. in zoology.
 His doctoral research on the song behavior of the White-crowned Sparrow (Zonotrichia leucophrys), supervised by Ned K. Johnson, led to a series of studies that established him as a leading expert of bird vocalization, vocal learning and bird dialects through the rest of his academic career.